 For crocheters looking for almost-instant gratification, this 4.5 hour afghan pattern will deliver in no time flat.
-Worked with chunky yarn in simple stitches, this is a very easy “big” crochet project that works up faster than most scarves!
-Get the free Presto Throw pattern below or purchase the ad-free PDF for $2.75 here.
+Worked with chunky yarn in simple stitches, this is a very easy "big" crochet project that works up faster than most scarves!
+Get the free Presto Throw pattern below or purchase the ad-free PDF here.

 This 4.5 hour afghan pattern is part of an ongoing collaboration with my friends at Lion Brand yarn.
+This post contains affiliate links.

 The first yarn I'm thrilled to share with you is an extension of an old fave, Lion Brand Wool-Ease Thick & Quick.
 This is the chunky, versatile standby that I've used in the crochet Lineage Lapghan, the Cabin Boots with Flip Flop Soles, the Sierra Slipper mukluks and the knit Huggle hooded cowl.

-Secondly, the new Thick & Quick Bonus Bonus yarn is going to make all you non-wool-lovers veeeeerrrry happy!
+Secondly, the new Thick & Quick Bonus Bundle yarn is going to make all you non-wool-lovers veeeeerrrry happy!
 This super soft, chunky yarn is a 100% acrylic alternative to the fan favorite Wool-Ease Thick & Quick.
-I have to say, this yarn is so smooth and easy to work with and because it’s the same weight as its wooly cousin, you can swap it for any instances where a pattern calls for Wool-Ease Thick & Quick.
+I have to say, this yarn is so smooth and easy to work with and because it's the same weight as its wooly cousin, you can swap it for any instances where a pattern calls for Wool-Ease Thick & Quick.

 Today, I can't wait to tell you about how you can make an entire, squishy, textured throw in one day.
 Seriously, this 4.5 hour afghan only requires around 3-3.5 hours of hands on crochet time and then another hour of pom pom tassel assembly.